C-Accel2019/Glossary/glossary.md

 ## Geospatial Interoperability

 Interoperability measures the ability of different computer systems to communicate and access, exchange, integrate, and (re)use data and other resources autonomously without human intervention.
-Geospatial Interoperability deals with the interoperability among geospatial systems and software in particular.
+Geospatial Interoperability deals with the interoperability among geospatial systems, and software in particular.
 Standardization is a typical means to achieve interoperability.
 For instance, International Standardization Organization (ISO) has defined a series of metadata standards (ISO 19115, ISO 19139) to standardize the organization of metadata.
-Open Geospatial Consortium (OGC) has developed a wide range of web service specifications to define standardized interface for the representation, retrieval and parsing of geospatial data of various types.
+And the Open Geospatial Consortium (OGC) has developed a wide range of web service specifications to define a standardized interface for the representation, retrieval and parsing of geospatial data of various types.

 \[**Used by:** A-6677\]